nexmo-se/video-breakout-room/README.md

   - `REACT_APP_PARTICIPANT_PIN` -- pin number for participant to join in

 ## Architecture
-This townhall application contains `backend` and `frontend`.
+This Breakout Room application contains `backend` and `frontend`.
 However, the `backend` needs a database to store session information.
 You need to install `postgres` for the database.
 Any other than `postgres` will not work.

   - Backend -- we use `express`
   - Frontend -- we use `ReactJS`